MOTHER'S DAY SPECIALS! SHOW ME MORE

 Publisher's Status: Active

 Dr. Jeenat Aslam is currently working as an Associate Professor in the Department of Chemistry at the College of Science, Taibah University, Yanbu, Al-Madina, Saudi Arabia.
 She obtained her PhD degree in chemistry from Aligarh Muslim University, Aligarh, India.
 Her research is mainly focused on materials and corrosion, nanotechnology, and surface chemistry.
 Dr. Jeenat has published several research and review articles in peer-reviewed international journals.
 In addition, she has authored more than 40 book chapters and edited more than 30 books for different prestigious publishers.
 Dr. Ruby Aslam is a Postdoctoral Fellow in the School of Civil Engineering and Architecture at Chongqing University of Science and Technology, Chongqing, China.
 She received her MSc, MPhil, and PhD degrees from Aligarh Muslim University, India.
 Her main areas of interest in research include the development of stimuli-responsive smart coatings for corrosion detection and protection as well as the assessment of environment-friendly corrosion inhibitors.
 She has authored/coauthored several research articles in international peer-reviewed journals, including critical reviews and book chapters.
 She has edited more than 10 books.
-Prof. Chaudhery Mustansar Hussain is an Adjunct Professor and Director of laboratories in the Department of Chemistry & Environmental Sciences at the New Jersey Institute of Technology (NJIT), Newark, New Jersey, United States.
+Dr. Chaudhery Mustansar Hussain, PhD, is an Adjunct Professor and Director of Laboratories in the Department of Chemistry & Environmental Sciences at the New Jersey Institute of Technology (NJIT), Newark, New Jersey, United States.
 His research is focused on the applications of nanotechnology and advanced materials, environmental management, analytical chemistry, and other various industries.
-Dr. Hussain is the author of numerous papers in peer-reviewed journals as well as a prolific author and editor of around 150 books, including scientific monographs and handbooks in his research areas.
+Dr. Hussain is the author of numerous papers in peer-reviewed journals as well as a prolific author and editor of around One hundred and fifty (150) books, including scientific monographs and handbooks in his research areas.
+He has published with ELSEVIER, American Chemical Society, Royal Society of Chemistry, John Wiley & Sons, CRC Press, and Springer.

 See Also